techidaily/site-ai-video-editing/source/_posts/updated-in-2024-want-to-make-a-single-video-from-different-clips-follow-these-ways-to-learn-about-how-to-merge-clips-in-davinci-resolve.md

 Now, Final Cut Pro is a fantastic video editor available for macOS.
 It is an entire video editing tool perfect for basic video editing.
 In addition, it can be valuable to Freeze-Frames in a video.
 This article will explain why to **Freeze-Frame in FCP** and its alternatives.
 We will also introduce how to add a Freeze-Frame Final Cut Pro video editor that can make your videos more appealing.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-browse-the-list-of-the-best-8-scanners-or-converters-for-converting-the-slides-to-digital-images-also-know-the-other-important-information-of-slides/"><u>In 2024, Browse the List of the Best 8 Scanners or Converters for Converting the Slides to Digital Images.
-Also, Know the Other Important Information of Slides to Digital Conversion</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-here-we-are-going-to-show-you-the-best-effects-to-appear-on-camera-made-with-filmora/"><u>Updated 2024 Approved Here We Are Going to Show You the Best Effects to Appear on Camera Made with Filmora</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-15-best-free-mp4-video-rotators-windowsmac-android-iphone-and-online/"><u>New 2024 Approved 15 Best Free MP4 Video Rotators Windows,Mac， Android, iPhone & Online</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-how-to-make-stunning-glitch-effect-in-photoshop-ultimate-guide/"><u>Updated 2024 Approved How to Make Stunning Glitch Effect in Photoshop?
-Ultimate Guide</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-a-wedding-is-one-of-the-exciting-parts-that-will-happen-in-your-life-its-not-that-easy-to-plan-a-wedding-theres-a-lot-to-be-consider-like-wedding-dress-/"><u>New A Wedding Is One of the Exciting Parts that Will Happen in Your Life.
-Its Not that Easy to Plan a Wedding, Theres a Lot to Be Consider Like Wedding Dress, Food, Venue, Videographer Etc</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/create-the-stranger-things-upside-down-effect-video/"><u>Create the Stranger Things Upside Down Effect Video</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-deep-learning-of-ai-video-recognition-guide/"><u>New 2024 Approved Deep Learning of AI Video Recognition - Guide</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/creating-flawless-slow-motion-videos-is-every-content-creators-dream-learn-about-davinci-resolve-slow-motion-video-creation-amongst-other-tools/"><u>Creating Flawless Slow-Motion Videos Is Every Content Creators Dream.
-Learn About DaVinci Resolve Slow-Motion Video Creation, Amongst Other Tools</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/how-to-record-gameplay-using-fbx-game-recorder-for-2024/"><u>How To Record Gameplay Using FBX Game Recorder for 2024</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/gopro-hero5-session-vs-hero-session-for-2024/"><u>GoPro Hero5 Session Vs Hero Session for 2024</u></a></li>
-<li><a href="https://fake-location.techidaily.com/what-is-fake-gps-location-pro-and-is-it-good-on-vivo-y02t-drfone-by-drfone-virtual-android/"><u>What is Fake GPS Location Pro and Is It Good On Vivo Y02T? | Dr.fone</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/updated-2024-approved-mastering-pc-games-screenshots-top-6-methods/"><u>[Updated] 2024 Approved  Mastering PC Games Screenshots  Top 6 Methods</u></a></li>
-<li><a href="https://techidaily.com/undelete-lost-music-from-zte-nubia-z60-ultra-by-fonelab-android-recover-music/"><u>Undelete lost music from ZTE Nubia Z60 Ultra</u></a></li>
-<li><a href="https://sound-tweaking.techidaily.com/compilation-of-websites-offering-feline-inspired-mp3-sounds-for-2024/"><u>Compilation of Websites Offering Feline-Inspired MP3 Sounds for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-macos-video-editing-studio-create-stunning-videos/"><u>New 2024 Approved MacOS Video Editing Studio Create Stunning Videos</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/2024-approved-compreenas-an-insightful-guide-to-photography-mastery/"><u>2024 Approved  Compreenas  An Insightful Guide to Photography Mastery</u></a></li>
-<li><a href="https://tiktok-clips.techidaily.com/updated-creative-tiktok-pfp-ideas-to-make-your-tiktok-profile-stand-out-for-2024/"><u>[Updated] Creative TikTok PFP Ideas to Make Your TikTok Profile Stand Out for 2024</u></a></li>
-</ul></div>